Routines That Stick: Long-Term Fitness Habits for Adults With Down Syndrome and Asperger’s

 2. Keep It Short

-10–20 minutes daily works better than long, exhausting workouts.
+10–20 or even 30 minutes of daily works better than long, exhausting workouts.
+Check out one of Lauren's workouts here

 3. Reduce Barriers